Make Windows Live Mail Windows' Default Email Program

 A new, blank email window will open: if it is Windows Live Mail, you have successfully changed it to be your default email program!

-In case of problem, you can always set the default email client from Windows' Control Panel on Windows XP or Windows Vista.
+In case of problem, you can always set the default email client from the Control Panel on Windows XP, Windows Vista, or Windows 7.